solomonjames/somerset-sh/README.md

             the DBs auto-increment ID as the unique ID generator, so I could start the IDs at that lower bound.
         2. Then I would need to prevent it from going into 6 characters, which would be possible by checking the newly generated code, against the known upper bound and throwing an error at that point.
+4. Why implement your own base62 encoder?
+    1. If you use a typical encoder, like you can achieve with gmp, it could pose a security risk if an attacker can predict the next generated short url.
+You can check `config/generators.php` and notice that with this custom implementation, I am able to use a randomized ordering of the character set needed for base62 encoding.
+This would make it a lot harder to guess the next code in the sequence.

 ## API Documentation